-RDP.BSPS - BS Psychology (residential) General RDP.BSSE - BS Secondary Education (residential)
+RDP.BSPS - BS Psychology (residential)

 The B.S. in Psychology program provides an undergraduate knowledge base for careers in academia and research.
 It prepares students for graduate studies in associ-ated fields that require studies in Psychology and related disciplines.
 The Bachelor of Arts (B.A.) version of the Psychology program includes a foreign language requirement while t